jsnider3/newbie-OCaml/498/README.md

 DEPENDENCIES
-The haskell code requires ghc, libghc-mtl-dev, and libghc-parallel-dev.
+The Haskell code requires ghc, libghc-mtl-dev, and libghc-parallel-dev.
+  The OCaml code requires the Jane Street core library.

 HOW TO RUN
 The Haskell interpreter is compiled with ghc Original.hs and run with ./Original.
+The OCaml code is run as ocaml ./Interpreter.ml.

 THE LANGUAGE
 Currently, "498" is a software artifact.
 It has ints, floats, booleans, structs, states, structs, tagged unions, state, recursion, lambdas, and loops.
 It is at the end of the day, an ungodly mess of a language.
 This is not surprising given